andregasser/bigbone/API.md

 # Implementation Progress

-Mastodon4j does not yet implement all the endpoints that are offered by the [Mastodon API](https://docs.joinmastodon.org/methods/).
+Bigbone does not yet implement all the endpoints that are offered by the [Mastodon API](https://docs.joinmastodon.org/methods/).
 We use this page to summarize which endpoints have been implemented and to what extent.

 We use the __Status__ column to provide information about the current implementation status of this endpoint.
 Values are as follows: